 Alternative Pain Relief Treatments Available: Stem Cell Therapy and Platelet-Rich Plasma Injection Therapy

 Jefferson Veterinary Hospital is excited to offer two, new, state of the art treatment options to help provide faster recovery time from surgeries and wounds, and pain relief for animals.
 The two treatments are stem cell therapy and platelet-rich plasma (PRP) injection therapy.
+If you have any questions as to whether this can help your cat or dog, call Jefferson Veterinary Hospital and ask to speak with one of our knowledgeable veterinarians today!

 Stem Cell Therapy